-- 1. Course prerequisites and other criteria for enrolling in any course shall be determined by the department or college offering the course and apply equally to both the numerical and the CR-NC systems. - The choice of numerical or CR-NC system does not affect admission to the course. - 3.
-All courses in every department and college are available on a CR-NC basis unless these courses are: - a.
-Used to satisfy the Tier I writing requirement, the Tier II writing requirement, the University mathematics requirement, and Integrative Studies Program requirements, or - Designated as Type I, Type II, or Type III courses under the remedial-developmental-preparatory course policy. - c.
+- Course prerequisites and other criteria for enrolling in any course shall be determined by the department or college offering the course and apply equally to both the numerical and the CR-NC systems. - The choice of numerical or CR-NC system does not affect admission to the course. - All courses in every department and college are available on a CR-NC basis unless these courses are: - Used to satisfy the Tier I writing requirement, the Tier II writing requirement, the University mathematics requirement, and Integrative Studies Program requirements, or - Designated as Type 1, Type 2, or Type 3 courses under the remedial-developmental-preparatory course policy. - c.
 Specifically excluded from CR-NC enrollment by the department, school, or college of the student's major preference or major, or the unit recommending the student for certification.